kshedden/go_data_workshop/README.md

 The Go project and tools are both open source and community-driven.
-To compile and run Go code on your computer, you will need to download and install the Go tool, which can be found [here](https://golang.org/dl).
+To compile and run Go code on your computer, you will need to download and install the "Go tool", which can be found [here](https://golang.org/dl).
 More detailed installation instructions are [here](https://golang.org/doc/install).
 Alternatively, if you are at UM and are using Flux, type "module load